mgechev/ELang/readme.md

     n = read;
     print 'The result for the fibonacci number entered is: ';
     print fibonacci(n);
     print '\n';

+    print 'Enter n for fibonacci number: ';
+    n = read;
+    print 'The result for the fibonacci number using the recursive fibonacci function is: ';
+    print recursiveFibonacci(n);
+    print '\n';

     print 'Enter n for factorial: ';